 Brett Meador graduated magna cum laude from Oregon State University (OSU) in 2020, with a H.B.S. in Mechanical Engineering and as an Honors Scholar.
 He wrote his Honors Thesis on the design of liquid feeding systems for honey bees in the lab, and designed cages for bee research for the OSU Department of Horticulture.
 While attending Oregon State, he worked for the OSU Product Development Lab.
 He has also worked in agriculture, manufacturing, and designing cemetery plot markers.
 He started working for e-MSion as an intern while he was a senior at OSU and is excited to join a fast-growing firm in engineering pursuits.

-Cordell has a two-year certificate in Manufacturing and an Associate of Science degree from L.B.C.C.
+Cordell Long has a two-year certificate in Manufacturing and an Associate of Science degree from L.B.C.C.
 He is responsible for the assembly of all e-MSion ExD cells & wire harnesses.
-Cordell has been with e-MSion since Aug of 2019.
+Cordell has been with e-MSion since August 2019.

 Kim Lopez graduated from Oregon State University with a bachelor’s degree in Public Health.
 She works as a procurement agent securing essential supplies for the safety and productivity of our team.
 Kim joined the team at e-MSion in May 2018.